Volantus/php-pigpio/docs/raw-requests.md

 ```

 ### Unsigned response
-This special type of commands return always positive return values and are always successful.
+This special type of commands return only positive return values and are always successful.

 Reading GPIO 0-31:
 ```php
 use Volantus\Pigpio\Client;